Bertold Wiesner: Offspring

-In 2007, the son of Weisner and Barton's marriage, Jonathan Weisner, provided saliva and blood from which his DNA was isolated and held on record.
+In 2007, the son of Wiesner and Barton's marriage, Jonathan Wiesner, provided saliva and blood from which his DNA was isolated and held on record.
 Since then, about fifty people have been able to verify that Bertold Paul Wiesner is their biological father through a DNA match to Jonathan Wiesner and to each other.
-Wiesner's biological offspring, conceived by artificial insemination performed by Mary Barton and confirmed by DNA testing, include author and psychotherapist Paul Newham, barrister David Gollancz, writer Michael Bywater, comedian Simon Evans and film maker Barry Stevens, whose documentary films were instrumental in facilitating and publicizing the process by which Wiesner's offspring can confirm their paternity.
+Wiesner's biological offspring, conceived by artificial insemination performed by Mary Barton and confirmed by DNA testing, include author and psychotherapist Paul Newham, barrister David Gollancz, writer Michael Bywater, comedian Simon Evans and film maker Barry Stevens, whose documentary films were instrumental in facilitating and publicising the process by which Wiesner's offspring can confirm their paternity.
 In 2018, some of Wiesner's siblings were involved in a participatory action research process to explore their views about genomics research.

+Death

+Wiesner died of a pulmonary embolism on 7 January 1972 in Ealing, UK.
+He had been resident at the Twyford Abbey nursing home.
+He had a Church of England funeral service, and is buried at East Finchley Cemetery.

+Documentaries

+His son Barry Stevens made several flms about this story: